Arize-ai/phoenix/MIGRATION.md

 If you are using Phoenix's `phoenix.trace` modules for LlamaIndex, LangChain, or OpenAI, you will need to migrate to OpenInference.
 OpenInference is a separate set of packages that provides instrumentation for Phoenix.
 Phoenix 5 no longer supports LlamaIndex or LangChain instrumentation from the `phoenix.trace` module.

+Phoenix now includes a `phoenix.otel` module that provides simplified setup for OpenTelemetry.
+See the [`phoenix.otel` documentation](https://docs.arize.com/phoenix/tracing/how-to-tracing/setup-tracing/setup-tracing-python) for more details.

 **Before**

 ```python